-The Self Graduate Fellowship recognizes the value of gaining teaching experience.
+The Self Graduate Fellowship can only provide funding for a GRA appointment; however, there is value of gaining teaching experience.
 Additionally, some academic departments require graduate students to serve as GTAs.
-The Self Graduate Fellowship cannot appoint Self Graduate Fellows concurrent with a GTA appointment.
-GTA appointments cannot overlap with a Self Graduate Fellowship GRA appointment.
-As such, Self Graduate Fellows must inform the Self Graduate Fellowship office as soon as possible so that support can be deferred.
+A GTA appointment can be offered and funded by the fellow's academic department.
+The Self Graduate Fellowship does not typically approve concurrent GRA and GTA appointments.
+GTA appointments should typically not overlap with a Self Graduate Fellowship GRA appointment.
+As such, Self Graduate Fellows must inform the Self Graduate Fellowship Director as soon as possible so that support can be deferred.
 Self Graduate Fellowship GRA funding and tuition and fees sponsorship will be deferred to a future semester.
-Self Graduate Fellows may accept a GTA through their department for a maximum of two semesters during their tenure on Self Graduate Fellowship support.
-The two semesters do not have to be back-to-back.
+Self Graduate Fellows may accept a GTA appointment through their academic department for a maximum of three semesters during their tenure on Self Graduate Fellowship support.
+The three semesters do not have to be consecutive.